 Over the years at Forthea, we’ve inherited some really, really bad PPC campaigns.
-In some cases the campaigns had been set up and put on autopilot by an agency.
-While others were sad attempts by an in house marketing team member.
-The fact that a company would allow people to waste their money like they had been is crazy!
+In some cases, the campaigns had been set up and put on autopilot by an agency.
+While others were sad attempts by an in-house marketing team member.
+The fact that a company would allow people to waste their money like that is crazy!

 I hate to say it, but these are my favorite clients to bring on.